overfullstack/overfullstack.github.io/src/pages/articles/2021-07-07---mutation-is-unholy/index.md

 }
 ```

-- He tested his component and it's working great and so they released it.
+- He tested his component, and it's working great and so they released it.
 - Now, guess who gets the bite this time?
 The innocent `calculateAge` component which has no changes!

 ```java